XpiritBV/GABC2018_HandsOnLabs/ML/step3.md

 # Step 3; find the victim!

-In the previous step we created the webservice.
+In the previous step, we created the web service.
 Now you have a way to talk to your model and get predictions back.

-The webservice will look like something below:
+The web service will look like something below:

 ![azuremlwebservice.png](azuremlwebservice.png)